 2) Creditors Winding Up:

-A Creditors Winding Up commences when the company passes a resolution for winding up and is followed by a meeting with the company’s creditors.
+A Creditors Winding Up commences when the company passes a resolution and is followed by a meeting with the company’s creditors.

 3) Court Winding Up

 Court winding up under UAE Commercial Transactions Law No. 18 of 1993 (Volume 5, Bankruptcy and Preventive Composition) and other applicable legislation

 What are the two stages in the liquidation process?

 1. First, is the termination of the company’s license/s